jacksonianrtaylor/movie_rec_proj/README.md

 # Tips for the notebooks:

 * Currently, an excessive amount of data is randomly selected from the full dataset of applicable users (10000 of each users type) to make random selection from these user types diverse.
-In (cell 1 - cell 4) this data is written to the "constructed_data.csv" file in the order of svd, train, and test users.
+In cell(1-4) this data is written to the "constructed_data.csv" file in the order of svd, train, and test users.

-* When (cell 1 - cell 4) have been run to completion, the data persists in the form of "constructed_data.csv" so that only (cell 5 - cell 8) needs to be rerun for training and testing to save time when testing new parameters. (cell 5 - cell 8) are for transforming the data in "constructed_data.csv" to build a model.
+* When cell(1-4) have been run to completion, the data persists in the form of "constructed_data.csv" so that only (cell 5 - cell 8) needs to be rerun for training and testing to save time when testing new parameters.

 * Don't run the bayesian_optimization.ipynb unless you have ample time to wait and enough memory on your machine.
 It is only included for informative purposes and does not need to be run again.
-However, it could be useful to try larger params to get marginally more accuracte and honest results.
+However, it could be useful to try larger parameter bounds and some different input to get marginally more accurate and honest results.